deeputech/deeputech.github.io/_posts/2024-01-02-webauthn-and-passkeys-for-java-developers.md

 ![Passkey registration flow](https://images.ctfassets.net/23aumh6u8s0i/1baVPd0OibsVRiE1ZRhLyr/525189d154e10c19b789263642b6baf4/passkey-registration-flow.jpg)

 1. The user begins the registration flow.
 The relying party provides a randomly generated challenge string.
-2. The `navigator.credentials.create()` API is invoked and the user provides approval using their authenticator.
+2. The `navigator.credentials.create()` method is invoked and the user provides approval using their authenticator.
 3. The authenticator creates a private-public key pair which is unique for the relying party's domain and the user.
 The private key is used to sign the challenge.
     - An attestation object is created which contains the public key, signed challenge, credential ID, and certificate.
     - The private key is stored on the authenticator.